simplrteam/SimplrJS/README.md

 	Refactor:
 		- [ADDED] Simplr.Console.mMessage was added.
 Replaces Simplr.Core.Console.mMessage
+		- [ADDED] Simplr.Trigger.mOnLoad.
+Triggers are no longer loaded automatically.
+You must call the Simplr.Trigger.mOnLoad() method to load the triggers.
 		- [UPDATED] Simplr.Cache.* now always returns null or data for all operations.
 NULL can be used to check if soemthing doesn't exist or has expired.
 		- [UPDATED] Simplr.Cookie.* now always returns null or data for all operations.
 NULL can be used to check if soemthing doesn't exist or has expired.
 		- [REMOVED] Simplr.Conversion.* has been removed.
 Use JSON.parse() and JSON.stringify() native methods.